RommieG/Grainy-Photos-v3/content/posts/harman-phoenix-roll-2/index.md

 My [first roll of Phoenix 200](/posts/harman-phoenix-200/) was fairly successful.
 Rather than shooting more of the same type of photos, I thought a change of scene would be good to see how the film works in different environments.
 So I packed my bags and headed for a day out in the Sierras de Cazorla, Segura y las Villas.
 If you don't know where that is, the GPS location links under the photos will show you exactly where the photos were taken.

 Below is every photo from my second roll of Harman Phoenix 200 film: the good, the bad and the ugly.
-You can judge for yourselves...
+You can judge for yourselves.

 ## Film photo details